 Reduce the stimulants you take in your evening drinks if you want to sleep well.
 This includes caffeine in tea, coffee, energy drinks and cola.

-If you are fond of a bit of alcohol before bed, don’t make your nightcap too close to sleep because alcohol can affect your brain in ways that reduce your sleep quality.
+If you are fond of a bit of alcohol before bed, don’t make your nightcap too close to bedtime because alcohol can affect your brain in ways that reduce your sleep quality.

 Avoid smoking.
 Studies indicate that Nicotine exposure, including from second-hand smoke, can lead to problems falling asleep, interrupted sleep and sleep dissatisfaction.

-Keep the room in which you sleep a little cool and airy instead of warm and stuffy.
-The former is a lot more likely to help you relax and drift off easily.
+Keep your bedroom a little cool and airy instead of warm and stuffy.
+The former is much more likely to help you relax and drift off easily.

 Don’t lie on stuffy, smelly bedding!
-This needs planning but is important to het better sleep.
+This needs planning, but it is important.
 Change your bedsheets and pillowcases regularly.
-Fesh bedding scented with essential oils can help you relax and promote sleep.
+Fresh bedding scented with essential oils can help you relax and promote sleep.

 Don’t wear uncomfortable clothes!
 Sleep clothing should make you feel relaxed.
 Choose clothes of stretchy, natural and breathable material.